mtsolekas/corgan/README.md

 Corgan is a simple contacts and schedule organizer written in C using the Gtk+3 framework.

+You can also automatically export all your contacts, in the form of a vCard version 3, to your home directory.

 ## Build

 To build corgan you will need the GTK+3 developement libraries.